ComradDoge/DogeEU4/README.md

 - Dynastic Ideas removed/disabled to allow for 13/13/13 total idea groups.
+- Advisor one-time events modifier duration changed from 6 years to 10 years.
 - Indigenous Ideas are now counted as government type ideas and therefore part of ADM category.
+#- Jewish proper replaced Samaritan/Karaite due to having a more interesting mechanic than standard deity system.
 #- Policies reworked to fix issues of idea group combinations having too many policies or none at all.

 <br/>